 (a) if there is no final disposition of the proceedings in relation to the claim, the date on which the claim for exemption was filed and the registry number assigned to the claim under section 10 of the Hazardous Materials Information Review Regulations; and

 (b) if the final disposition of the proceedings in relation to the claim is that the claim is valid, a statement that an exemption has been granted and the date on which the exemption was granted.

 (2) If a claim for exemption is in respect of a product identifier, the employer must, on the safety data sheet or label of the hazardous product, disclose, in place of that product identifier, a code name or code number specified by the employer as the product identifier for that hazardous product.

 (2) The employer must provide education and training to employees regarding the safe storage and handling of hazardous waste that is found in the work place.

 - SOR/2019-246, s.
 347

 Information Required in a Medical Emergency

-273 For the purposes of subsection 125.2(1) of the Act, a medical professional is a nurse registered or licensed under the laws of a province.
+273 For the purposes of subsection 125.2(1) of the Act, a medical professional is a nurse who is registered or licensed under the laws of a province.

 PART 21Hazardous Occurrence Recording and Reporting